 \textbf{Robustness to Modality Absence During Inference.} Multimodal cloud-removal methods often assume all modalities are available during inference.
-In practice, sensor failures or acquisition gaps (e.g., large-scale Sentinel-1 absences in TS-S12CR as shown in Fig.\ref{fig:rmcld-miss}) can leave certain modalities entirely missing.
+However, sensor failures or acquisition gaps can leave certain modalities entirely missing.
 While approaches like U-TILISE suffer significant performance degradation when Sentinel-1 is absent or noisy, UniTS maintains stable cloud-removal quality even when Sentinel-1 is entirely absent.
-We quantitatively evaluate robustness under different training and inference modality configurations in Table~\ref{tab:rmcld-miss}.
-When trained on full modalities but tested with Sentinel-1 replaced by zero masks, UniTS shows only a moderate PSNR drop (-0.85 dB) and still substantially outperforms the single-modality (Sentinel-2 only) baseline.
-This indicates that: \begin{itemize} \item UniTS learns flexible, modality‑balanced feature representations during training, avoiding over-dependence on any single source.
-This enables effective inference even under partial modality absence. \item Multimodal training enriches the feature space and strengthens model generalization.
-Consequently, inference with missing modalities still yields higher performance than single-modality training. \end{itemize} The visualization showing the complete absence of Sentinel-1 during the inference process can be found in the Appendix D.
+We evaluate robustness under different training and inference modality configurations in Fig.\ref{fig:rmcld-miss}.
+When trained on full modalities but tested with Sentinel-1 replaced by zero masks, UniTS shows only a moderate PSNR drop (-0.85 dB) and still outperforming the Sentinel-2-only baseline.